AppWerft/TitaniumAndroidModuleDevelopment/03-TiPayPal.md

 For this module we need a reference (PayPalPayment) of not simple object.
 For this we begin to dive in proxy world.

+Afosedter creating of module we copy the jar *PayPalAndroidSDK-2.14.2.jar* into lib.
+During implementation we will find that this closed source libary uses two other libraries.
+After downloading and copying iunto libs we have to add these three jars to Build Path as explained in older lectures.

 First we look into the module:

 ```java